Troubleshooting Serverless Monitoring for AWS Step Functions

 • For actions, we support basic actions of Lambda and DynamoDB.
 For example, Lambda Invoke, DynamoDB GetItem, DynamoDB PutItem, DynamoDB UpdateItem and more.

-• For different flows, we do not support Wait, Choice, Map, Success, Fail, and Pass.
-For Parallel flow, you would be able to see parallel executing spans stacking on top of each other, but there will be no Parallel spans showing on the flame graph.
+• Wait, Choice, Success, Fail, and Pass are supported, while Map and Parallel are not.
+You are able to see parallel executing spans stacked on top of each other, but no Parallel spans show on the flame graph.

 Notes